panva/openid-client/README.md

   - RP-Initiated Logout
 - [Financial-grade API - Part 2: Read and Write API Security Profile (FAPI) - ID2][feature-fapi]
 - [JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) - ID1][feature-jarm]
+- [OAuth 2.0 Demonstration of Proof-of-Possession at the Application Layer (DPoP) - draft 01][feature-dpop]

-Updates to draft specifications (JARM, and FAPI) are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.
+Updates to draft specifications (DPoP, JARM, and FAPI) are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.